Feedback form

 Pi Digit Explorer is an innovative online tool designed for enthusiasts of mathematics, educators, and the curious alike, offering an interactive way to explore the endless digits of pi (π), the mathematical constant that is fundamental to understanding circles.
 With Pi Digit Explorer, users can embark on a unique journey through the infinite sequence of pi's digits, which have fascinated mathematicians and enthusiasts for centuries.

-For example, it can help you find out what's the 7000th digit of Pi?
+For example, it can help you find out what is the 7000th digit of Pi?
 (The answer is: 7).

-Users can enter any position (e.g., the 7000th digit) to instantly identify the corresponding digit of pi after the decimal point, within the confines of the first 100 million digits.
+Users can enter any position (e.g., the 7000th digit) to instantly identify the corresponding digit of pi after the decimal point, within the first 1 billion digits.

 Whether you're a math teacher looking to inspire your students, a student working on a project about pi, or simply someone fascinated by the mysteries of mathematics, Pi Digit Explorer offers a portal to delve into the digits of pi like never before.
-Explore the digit that lies in the 69th position, delve into the depths of the first 10,000 digits, or set your sights on any number up to the 100 millionth digit.
-Every search is a step into the vast numerical universe of pi, limited only by your curiosity and the 100 million digit boundary.
+Explore the digit that lies in the 69th position, delve into the depths of the first 10,000 digits, or set your sights on any number up to the billionth digit.
+Every search is a step into the vast numerical universe of pi, limited only by your curiosity and the 1 billion digit boundary.